MeneTelk0/Parallel_Algorithms/README.md

 # Parallel_Algorithms
-Parallel Algorithms - course for 3-year students of the DCAM MIPT, where students learn the basics of parallel programming using the MPI and openMP libraries
+Parallel Algorithms - course for 3-year students of the DCAM MIPT, where students learn the basics of parallel programming using the MPI and openMP libraries.

 ## Integral_OpenMP_with_Precision